2i2c-org/team-compass/services/interactive-computing/onboard.md

 3. BD requests this new hub use the 'Hub Spot Order' workflow.
 This kicks off an automation that generates a 'BD request type ticket' that PS can then pick up.
 This automation has been used a few times so far.
 It is not yest perfect but the way to improve that process is to use it continuously iterate.

+4. Follow [](technical-support:update-contacts) to ensure this community is set up in FreshDesk.

-4. Once the new hub order is received, PS creates the new hub issue(s)
+5. Once the new hub order is received, PS creates the new hub issue(s)
  - The means creating the New Hub GitHub issues (using the `New Hub Turnup - Setup` templates )
  - Use the information contained in
     - The Hub Configurator link with selections made.